d-michail/python-jgrapht/docs/api/graph.rst

 The main interface of the library is the :class:`AbstractGraph <jgrapht.types.AbstractGraph>`.
-All graph instances returned by the library follow this interface and almost all library methods revolve arount it.
+All graph instances returned by the library follow this interface and almost all library methods revolve around it.
 Appropriate factory methods can be used to create graph instances for most of the use-cases.
 The default graph is capable of representing various different kind of graphs such as:

  *  **directed**: in directed graphs an edge :math:`(u,v)` is a directed pair of vertices